devadvance/devadvance.github.io/_posts/2021-12-18-redragon-k552-mod.md

   <figcaption class="center">Sketch of the part to print</figcaption>
 </div>

 From there, I modeled the part in Blender.
-This the second time doing precision modeling in Blender, so it was a fun learning experience and a mostly straightforward part to begin with.
+This is my second time doing precision modeling in Blender, so it was a fun learning experience and a mostly straightforward part to begin with.
 A more advanced modeler could probably create a version that uses less material and prints faster while retaining sufficient structural integrity, but I'm content with where I landed.

 <div class="flex-horizontal">
   <div class="flex-item-horizontal">